Lake Jackson Fishing

 Crowder Landing – Highway 27 north of I-10 to east on Crowder Road

 Lake Jackson State Park is more than eight centuries ago, Native Americans inhabited the area around Lake Jackson, just north of Tallahassee.
 The park site was part of what is now known as the Southeastern Ceremonial Complex.
 Today, it encompasses six earthen temple mounds and one possible burial mound.
-The largest mound is 278 feet by 312 feet at the base and approximately 36 feet in height.
+The largest mound is 278 feet by 312 feet at the base and about 36 feet in height.
 Artifacts of pre-Columbian societies have been found here including copper breastplates, necklaces, bracelets, anklets, and cloaks.

 Visitors can enjoy a short hike past the remains of an 1800s grist mill or picnic on an open grassy area near the largest mound.
 Guided tours and interpretive programs of the park are available upon request.
 Located off U.S. 27, two miles north of I-10 in Tallahassee.
 Take Crowder Road and turn right onto Indian Mounds Road.